mauricechiodo/eim-case-studies/course/finance/libor/Hayes.md

 It's worth noting that the specific act of 'rigging Libor' wasn't a crime at the time Hayes was doing it [4]; it was made a criminal offense in 2012.
-Hayes' Libor rigging ended when he was fired from Citigroup in 2010
-\cite{enrichLiborMastermindUnraveling}.
-He was instead convicted of eight counts of conspiracy to defraud in relation to manipulating
+Hayes' Libor rigging ended when he was fired from Citigroup in 2010 [5].
+He was instead convicted of eight counts of conspiracy to defraud in relation to manipulating Yen Libor.
-Yen Libor.
 This means that in the future it will be much easier to convict someone for rigging Libor, now that it has been made a law.
 It is also a note of caution - if you think something is wrong in the work you're doing but there isn't an explicit law against it, there are probably related laws that can be used against you.